- Police Bail

 It is vital that Prosecutors recommend the appropriate course of action to a Court in connection with bail and that sufficient comprehensive information is available to a Court in connection with the decision whether or not to grant bail.
 It is also vital that the reasons for opposing bail, representations made by the Defence and the decisions of courts are recorded on the case file or CMS.

 These standards and much of the guidance below will apply whether the question of bail is before a magistrates' court, a Youth Court, a Crown Court or the High Court.

 - Where there is as yet insufficient evidence to charge a suspect and he is released pending further investigation (ss.
 37(2), 34(2) and 34(5) of the Police and Criminal Evidence Act 1984 (PACE)).

-Where it is no longer necessary to detain a suspect to secure or preserve evidence or obtain it by questioning, yet the police are not in a position to charge, the suspect must be released, but it is open to the police to release him on bail where there is a need for further investigation of any matter for which he was detained.
+Where it is no longer necessary to detain a suspect to secure or preserve evidence or obtain it by questioning, yet the police are not in a position to charge, the suspect must be released, but it is open to the police to release him on bail or without bail where there is a need for further investigation of any matter for which he was detained.

 - Where the police consider that there is sufficient evidence to charge, but the matter must be referred to the CPS for a charging decision (s.
 37(7)(a) PACE).

 See s.37B PACE and the Director's Guidance on Charging for guidance and procedure relating to the provision of charging advice by the CPS.

 In order to obtain this advice, the police may release a suspect on bail to return to the police station at a future date and may impose conditions on that bail (s.
 47(1A) PACE.
 Bail granted in these circumstances is NOT subject to time limits and levels of authority.
 For more detail see guidance below on Pre-Charge police bail after 3 April 2017.